ingeniala/terraform-aws-microservices-basic/README.md

 The storage consists of a single `database instance`, which could be a Postgres or Mysql instance.

+The deployment is `multi-az` by default so there is a silent standby replica on the other AZ in case of downtimes or disruptions with the main instance, so there is an automatic failover.

-There is an option to enable replication to create a `multi-az deployment` with a primary and a replica instance.
+There is an option to enable replication to create a read replica instance.

 As the cost was an important driver when creating this module, there is **no support for Aurora instances**, so these are `regular Postgres/MySQL engines` managed by AWS.